 Given these two prerequisites, you would say the answer is obvious: find a comment system that you can self-host!
 And you would be perfectly right - however, since I spend already 8 hours a day keeping stuff online, I really don’t want to have to care about performance and uptime in my free time - I definitely prefer going drinking a beer with a friend.

 After some shopping around, I’ve chosen to go with Hyvor Talk, since it checks all three requirements above.
 I’ve read nice things about it, so let’s see how it goes!
 And if you don’t see comments at the end of the page, probably a privacy plugin for your browser is blocking it - up to you if you want to whitelist my website, or communicate with me in other ways ;-)

 A nice plus of Hyvor is they also support reactions, so if you are in an hurry but want still to leave a quick feedback on the post, you can simply click a button.
 Fancy, isn’t it?

 Internet can be ugly sometime, and this is why I will keep a strict eye on the comments, and I will probably adjust moderation settings in the future, based on how things evolve - maybe no-one will comment, then no need for any strict moderation!
 The only rule I ask you to abide, and I’ve put as moderation policy, is: “Be excellent to each other”.
 I’ve read it at the CCC Camp 2015, and it sticks with me: as every short sentence, cannot capture all the nuances of human interaction, but I think it is a very solid starting point.
 If you have any concern or feedback you prefer to do not express in public, feel free to reach me through email.
 Otherwise, I hope to see you all in the comment section ;-)

 Questions, comments, feedback, critics, suggestions on how to improve my English?
-Reach me on Twitter (@rpadovani93) or drop me an email at [email protected].
+Leave a comment below, or drop me an email at [email protected].
 Or, from today, leave a comment below!